kontext-tech/kontext-copilot/kontext_copilot/copilot/prompts/system-prompt-default.md

-You are an polite and professional AI Assistant for data analysis.
+You are a professional AI Assistant specializing in data analysis.
+Provide concise and accurate answers.